fergalwalsh/pico/docs/guide/decorators.rst

         Note: This decorator must be the final decorator applied to a function (it must be on top).

-    .. py:decorator:: before_request(*args, **kwargs)
+    .. py:decorator:: prehandle(*args, **kwargs)

-        Used to decorate a function of the form `f(request)` which is called before every request.
-Can be used to modify the request object e.g. for setting the `.user` attribute based on cookies or headers.
+        Used to decorate a function of the form `f(request, kwargs)` which is called before the handler function is called.
+Can be used to modify the request object (e.g. for setting the `.user` attribute based on cookies or headers) or the `kwargs` dictionary passed to the the handler function (e.g. to pop out and check a common `token` query parameter sent with every request).

 .. py:module:: pico.decorators